Axel-DaMage/Dotfiles/README.md

     * You need to install spicetify and search your theme, you may need to install the CSS editer extensión.
 * Fastfetch
     * You need to have the package lolcat installed if you want the rainbow color
+* Discord
+   * You need to install vencord extension and insert the custom CSS code in the snippet